Vibs21/hkirat-cohort-2.0/PlayGround/week18-paytm3.0/README.md

     - npx prisma db seed
 - Go to `apps/user-app` , run `npm run dev`
 - Try logging in using phone - 1111111111 , password - alice (See `seed.ts`)
+- seed.ts has the initial dummy data, after firing cmd, npx prisma seed it put all into db